 For example, a customer experience platform helps teams have conversations with customers over multiple channels from the same dashboard — and allows for a seamless transition between those channels when needed.
 Interaction history is stored at the same place and data silos of customer experience data are unified.

 To inspire brand loyalty and expand your brand’s reach, you need to deliver a personalized, human experience that cuts through the noise and connects with your target audience.
-Remember that a brand that knows its customers inside and out — and strives to meet their evolving expectations — will be the one to win them over.
+Brands that know their customers and strive to meet evolving expectations will be the ones to win them over.